‘I’m not a die-hard Liverpool fan – but I’m in love with the club’ – Rodgers excited ahead of Merseyside derby at Anfield | Goal.com

 But the midfielder is fully behind her manager and believes the team can turn things around.

 “Vicky’s great.
-When she [was appointed], it was like the ideal situation for me really because she’d known me for a while and was the person who actually got me in the first place from Liverpool to Everton.
+When she [was appointed], it was like the ideal situation for me really because she’d known me for a while and was the person who actually got me in the first place from Everton to Liverpool.

 “It is great having her because she does put that trust in young players and gives you the chance to get on the pitch and do your thing.